betaflight/betaflight/docs/Telemetry.md

 MSP Telemetry simply transmitts MSP packets in sequence to any MSP device attached to the telemetry port.
 It rotates though a fixes sequence of command responses.

 It is transmit only, it can work at any supported baud rate.

+## SmartPort (S.Port)

+Smartport is a telemetry system used by newer FrSky transmitters and receivers such as the Taranis/XJR and X8R, X6R and X4R(SB).

+Smartport telemetry is currently experimental, more information can be found here: https://github.com/frank26080115/cleanflight/wiki/Using-Smart-Port

+In time this documentation will be updated with further details.